7 Facts about the HPV Vaccine

-Pap tests detect abnormal cells in the cervix.
+Pap smears detect abnormal cells in the cervix.
 They alert your doctor to potential cervical cancer.
 The HPV vaccine may prevent future HPV infections, but it doesn't treat pre-existing ones.
 It also doesn't prevent all types of cervical cancer.
-For these reasons, women should still schedule regular Pap tests.
+For these reasons, women should still schedule regular GYN visits and Pap Smears.

 Talk to your child’s pediatrician about when your child should receive the HPV vaccine.
-Remember, the most powerful protection against high-risk behaviors is to have open, honest communication with your child starting at an early age.
+Remember, the most powerful protection against high-risk behaviors is to have open and honest discussions with your child.